Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Onboarding
 ===========

-The onboarding procedure must be performed after completing the preboarding procedure by accessing *https://<management IP>:28100/#/preboarding/login* or from the **Settings** page on the CSM GUI.
+The onboarding procedure must be performed after completing the preboarding procedure by accessing *https://<management IP>:28100/#/preboarding/login*.
 The onboarding procedure can be performed multiple times.

 .. raw:: html

     <details>
    <summary><a>Click here to expand the onboarding procedure.</a></summary>

 #.
-After being prompted, login again with the username and password that you had provided earlier.
+If prompted, login again with the username and password that you had provided earlier.

 #.
 Enter a name for your system in the **System Name** field.
 Any name is fine.

 #.
 Optional: upload an SSL certificate.
 If you do not upload a certificate, a default self-signed certificate provided by Seagate will be used.

 #.
 Enter information about the DNS servers and search domains in relevant fields.
-The entries must be separated by comma, if either one or both the conditions mentioned below are applicable.
+Multiple entries must be separated by comma.

-   - Number of DNS Servers > 1
+   - If you don't know your DNS servers, 8.8.8.8 will usually work.

-   - Number of search domains > 1
+   - If you don't know your search domains, use cortx.test will usually work.

 #.
 Provide information about the NTP servers in the relevant field.
-The entries must be separated by comma, if the below mentioned condition is applicable.
+Multiple entries must be separated by commas.

-   - Number of NTP Servers > 1
+   - If you don't know your NTP server, ntp-b.nist.gov will usually work.

 #.
-Configure the notifications by selecting the checkbox.
+Configure email notifications if desired.
 If you do not want to receive notifications, select **Skip this step**, and click **Next**.

 #.
 Click **Finish**.
 CORTX is now ready for use.
-CSM GUI can be accessed by navigating to *https://<management IP>:28100/#/login*
+The CORTX GUI can be accessed by navigating to *https://<management IP>:28100/#/login*

 .. raw:: html